pixl8/Preside-CMS/support/docs/source/devguides/adminmenu.rst

         }
     }

-Each side bar item is then implemented as a view that lives under a :code:`/views/admin/layout/sidebar/ folder.
-So for the 'sitetree' item, there exists a view at :code:`/views/admin/layout/sidebar/sitetree.cfm`.
-A single level item navigation view looks something like this:
+Each side bar item is then implemented as a view that lives under a :code:`/views/admin/layout/sidebar/` folder.

+For example, for the 'sitetree' item, there exists a view at :code:`/views/admin/layout/sidebar/sitetree.cfm` that looks like this:

 .. code-block:: cfm